Some odds and ends from the week:

 - Kensington Palace announced today via Twitter that the Duke and Duchess of Cambridge are expected to visit Poland and Germany this July.
 It will follow a two-day tour of Paris scheduled for later this month and supports the theory that William and Kate are being used by the government as a means of soft diplomacy in the wake of Brexit to ensure Britain’s position in Europe.
 As of yet, no longer overseas tour has been scheduled for the couple, opening up the possibility that smaller European visits are the priority right now.
 A formal tour of a Commonwealth country is certainly still a possibility for later in the year.

-- Following news that US President Donald Trump’s state visit to the UK has been postponed to October, it’s being reported that the June slot will be taken by King Felipe VI of Spain and his wife, Queen Letizia.
+- It’s being reported that the June slot will be taken by King Felipe VI of Spain and his wife, Queen Letizia.
 The royal couple were due to visit last year, but their trip was delayed following political instability in Spain when no one party was able to form a government for a 10-month period.
-Unlike the Trump visit, this one is almost certain to take place in London and include a reception at Buckingham Palace.
+This is almost certain to take place in London and include a reception at Buckingham Palace.
 For those unfamiliar with Letizia, she’s one of the more glamorous figures among the European royals and, no doubt, there will be a call for a photo-op with her and the Duchess of Cambridge.

 - Last week the Duchess of Cambridge made a private visit to the Anna Freud Centre where she sat in on family therapy sessions, as revealed by Twitter.
 As of yet I’ve not seen any photos or too much information, but it does illustrate an important point, which is that many members of the Royal Family are conducting work with their charities separate and apart from their public engagements.
 Some of that is in the form of private events, while there is still more “desk” work going on behind-the-scenes, so to speak.